 Twitter Basics – Terminology

 Every social media network has a specific language that you will want to learn.
 Twitter is no different.
-Learning the Twitter language will help you engage with your followers and people that you follow.
+Learning the Twitter language will help you engage with your followers and people who you follow.

 Tweet – is the content that is posted.
 You are allowed 140 characters.
 This makes it difficult sometimes to get the message across.
 You will have to be creative.